 Select one of the four situations and think about what the lighting conditions should be in order to reduce the contrast of the scene.
 Think about the different variables such as weather, changing composition, or adding some additional lighting.
 Photograph the same three images to reduce the contrast.

-I’ve chosen to go with the artificial light images as I am short on time, and with it being indoors I have a much greater control over all my variables.
-However, if I was to recreate the natural light pictures I would chose an overcast/cloudy day, perhaps later on in the afternoon/ early evening.
-With the seedling i would place them further away from the window also.
+I’ve chosen to go with the artificial light images as I have a much greater control over all my variables.
+However, if I was to recreate the natural light pictures I would choose an overcast/cloudy day, perhaps later on in the afternoon/ early evening.
+With the seedling I would place them further away from the window also.

 For the street scenes I would again choose a day that is cloudy/overcast or later in the afternoon, early evening – when the sun is lower.
 I might change my composition to the other side of the street which would result in the sun being in a different position.